ryan-tzw/semantic-search/README.md

-# ArXiv Semantic Search Retriever
+# ArXiv Semantic Search Engine

 A lightweight **semantic search engine** for arXiv abstracts, built for seamless integration into a larger Retrieval-Augmented Generation (RAG) pipeline.